deohs/bootstrap_views_cards/README.md

 ## Requirements

 - Views (Drupal core)
-- Bootstrasp 5 based theme (technically optional - you can implement your own styling if you prefer)
+- Bootstrap 5 based theme (technically optional - you can implement your own styling if you prefer)

 ## Features